TorchJD/torchjd/docs/source/examples/index.rst

   dedicated backpropagation function :doc:`mtl_backward <../docs/autojac/mtl_backward>`.
 - :doc:`Recurrent Neural Network (RNN) <rnn>` shows how to apply Jacobian descent to RNN training, with one loss per output sequence element.
+- :doc:`Monitoring Aggregations <monitoring>` shows how to monitor the aggregation performed by the aggregator, to check if Jacobian descent is prescribed for your use-case.
 - :doc:`PyTorch Lightning Integration <lightning_integration>` showcases how to combine
   TorchJD with PyTorch Lightning, by providing an example implementation of a multi-task ``LightningModule`` optimized by Jacobian descent.